BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Bloating

-As your body starts to realize you’re pregnant, it will probably slow down the digestion process in an effort to deliver more nutrients to baby.
-This can result in a bit of gas and bloating—hey, maybe it will even look a bit like a 2 weeks pregnant belly!
-(Not that that exists.)
+As your body starts to realize you’re pregnant, it’ll probably slow down the digestion process in an effort to deliver more nutrients to baby.
+This can result in a bit of gas and bloating—hey, maybe it will even look a bit like a 2-weeks-pregnant belly!
+(Not that that really exists.)

 What are some unusual signs of early pregnancy?

-Have you had nosebleeds, dizziness, acne or a weird, metallic taste in your mouth?
+Have you had nosebleeds, dizziness, acne or a weird metallic taste in your mouth?
 These could be early signs that you’re pregnant.
 The earliest signs of pregnancy are the result of changes in your hormones, and those hormones can cause a variety of bizarre symptoms.
 While some of them are well known, like morning sickness and fatigue, you might not expect the weird taste in your mouth.
-Don’t worry about these odd symptoms, but do take note of them so you can communicate them to your doctor if they bother you.
+Don’t worry about these odd symptoms, but do take note of them so you can communicate them to your doctor.

-If you do conceive at 2 weeks pregnant, symptoms won’t appear right away.
+How does your stomach feel at 2 weeks pregnant?
+Well, if you do conceive at 2 weeks, symptoms won’t appear right away.
 In fact, you won’t be able to find out for sure if you’re pregnant until there’s enough pregnancy hormone in your system for a home pregnancy test to detect.
 That should happen at about week 4, which is the same time you’ll probably miss your period.
 Around this time, those hormone levels are finally high enough that they give you some noticeable pregnancy symptoms.
 Some women swear they do start noticing early pregnancy signs before week 4 though.

 It’s time to get ready.
 Here’s how you can get your ducks in a row to try to get pregnant.